Javacord/Website/docs/wiki/basic-tutorials/message-builder.md

 # Using the MessageBuilder

-The `MessageBuilder` class is an alternative to the `TextChannel#sendMessage(...)` method.
+The `MessageBuilder` class is a more powerful alternative to the `TextChannel#sendMessage(...)` method.

-I can be used to constract more complex messages and supports some additional features that are not possible with a simple `TextChannel#sendMessage(...)` call.
+I can be used to construct more complex messages and supports some additional features that are not possible with a simple `TextChannel#sendMessage(...)` call.

 ## :female_detective: Example